Finalists for Belmont & WA Small Business Awards

 When: 17th September 2018, 9am-4pm

 Cost: $450 plus GST (includes lunch and all learning materials)

 We are very excited to release our new brochures describing our services, vision, and helpful information about the importance of digital accessibility.
 Please go to the ‘Resources’ page and use the tab on the left-hand side titled “Brochures” to obtain downloadable (and accessible) copies of these brochures (alternatively click the heading above!).
 While they are all in English, some have been specifically designed for our Australian customers and some for our Gulf Cooperation Council customers.
 Very shortly we will have the GCC brochures also available in the Arabic language.
 Please let us know what you think of our new material.
 If you would like physical copies of the brochures, please let us know and we will send them to you or bring them when we next meet.

 Certificate in Digital Accessibility Course

 Our Digital Accessibility Certificate course is running again in August!

-This certificate level program covers all major aspects of Digital Accessibility.
+This certificate-level program covers all major aspects of Digital Accessibility.
 It was held in both March and May already this year and deemed fantastic successes!
-During the course, participants will prepare a Digital Accessibility Action Plan for their organisation and conduct an initial high level review of the organisation’s digital resources under the guidance and support of Web Key IT’s accessibility experts.
-The sessions include training in website accessibility, digital documents such as MS Word and PDF, a look at mobiles/tablets and looking at the business case for digital accessibility.
-As an extra bonus if you are an ACS member, you can also gain professional development hours.
+During the course, participants will prepare a Digital Accessibility Action Plan for their organization and conduct an initial high-level review of the organization’s digital resources under the guidance and support of Web Key IT’s accessibility experts.
+The sessions include training in website accessibility, digital documents such as MS Word and PDF, a look at mobiles/tablets, and looking at the business case for digital accessibility.
+As a bonus, if you are an ACS member, you can also gain professional development hours.

 Things you need to know: